top of page

 3. The Migration: Owning the Platform

+As my expertise grew, so did the complexity of the challenges.
+I led projects to migrate entire CRM streams from external services (like SendGrid) to internal, proprietary platforms.
 This wasn't just about saving money; it was about control.
 By building and migrating to our own platforms, I helped companies regain ownership of their data and their reputation.
 I managed the full scope of omnichannel communication—SMS, app-push, web-push, and email—ensuring that every channel was not just active, but profitable.

 4. The Specialist: Solving the "Impossible" Puzzles

+Today, I operate at the intersection of operations, finance, and technical strategy.
 I’ve worked in verticals where the odds are stacked against you—industries where spam filters are aggressive and user retention is a battle.
-Surviving in those environments made me a problem solver. whether it's configuring DNS records, auditing a damaged sender reputation, or finding a profitable route for SMS delivery, I’ve seen it and solved it.
+Surviving in those environments made me a problem solver.
+Whether it's configuring DNS records, auditing a damaged sender reputation, or finding a profitable route for SMS delivery, I’ve seen it and solved it.

-didn't launch my consultancy to just run campaigns.
+I didn't launch my consultancy to just run campaigns.
 I launched it to build roadmaps.
 I help businesses who are tired of guessing why their emails are going to spam.
 I bring 15 years of "in the trenches" experience—building systems, fighting blacklists, and driving ROI—to your team.

 Comments